-The length range was approximately similar in the three years analysed (Table 1), but since 1997 the proportion of the smaller length-classes increased in the samples.
-This is reflected in a parallel decrease of
+The length range is approximately similar in the three years analysed (table 1), but since 1997 the proportion of the smaller length classes increased in the samples.
+This is reflecting a parallel decrease of the yellowtail lengths caught in the survey (Paz et al. 1997).